Asmodeus LoungeHow-tos, documentation, images, and video tutorials for importing assets into Dungeon Alchemist from Blender correctly.

 Projects

-How To - Importing Assets within acceptable size limits
+How to - Import Assets within acceptable size limits

 A guide to preparing and importing assets into Dungeon Alchemist while keeping them within acceptable size limits.